sanjamillo2010-dotcom/DND-DM-Helper/DND-DM-Helper_GUI/README.md

 - You can **add or remove entries in `usualNames`**, and the tool will use (or stop using) the names you modify.

 - You can **add or remove entries in `usualLastNames`**, and the tool will use (or stop using) the last names you modify.

+-  You can **add or remove divinity**, and the tool will use (or stop using) the last divinity you modify.
+(BUG : Program will not run)